-At a glance: Self-reporting networks (SRNs), also known as self-attributing networks, communicate attributable events via API.
-SRNs don't use AppsFlyer attribution links.
+At a glance: Learn about self-reporting networks (SRNs), AKA self-attributing networks, which communicate attributable events via APIs, vs. attribution links used by non-SRNs.

 |Google Marketing Platform||Apple Search Ads||Google Ads||Snapchat||Tencent Social Ads||Yahoo!
 Search Ads||Verizon Media|

-- SRNs communicate events (like new installs and in-app events) to AppsFlyer via API.
+- Communicate events (like new installs and in-app events) to AppsFlyer via API.

 - Non-SRNs (ad networks) report events using AppsFlyer attribution links.

 - iOS 14.5 SRN implications: Use SKAN dashboard in considering SRN performance.
 Expect a reduction in installs attributed to SRNs in the traditional dashboard; use the SKAN dashboard.

 Potential app users see and interact with multiple ads before they install an app.
 In general, attribution providers offer advertisers last-touch attribution—this attributes an install to the last click made before the actual install.